YourOnly-One/yoo-hugo-content/snoworld/eng-ph/kb/kpop/generations/1st-gen.md

   * Atlantis Princess [^boa-songs-atlantis-princess]
   * Only One [^boa-songs-only-one]
 * Debut: 2022-01-01 as a member of ***[GOT the beat]({{< ref "/4th-gen.md#got-the-beat" >}} "GOT the beat")*** a subgroup of supergroup ***[Girls On Top]({{< ref "/4th-gen.md#girls-on-top" >}} "Girls On Top")***
+* Did you know?
+  * BoA can sing well not just in Korean but also in English, Japanese, and Chinese.
+  * She's called the Queen of K-pop.
+  * BoA was the first K-pop act to break in Japan after the restriction of imports between Japan and Korea was lifted. [^boa-japan-times-no-constrictions-on-boas-ambitions]
+  * She is the only non-Japanese with three albums which sold one million copies in Japan. [^boa-dyk-japan-times]
+  * BoA is one of three female pop star with six consecutive number 1 studio albums in the Oricon charts since her debut.
+The other two are highly popoular and successful Japanese stars **Ayumi Hamasaki** and **Utada Hikaru**. [^boa-dyk-wikipeda]
 * Wikipedia: [BoA](https://en.wikipedia.org/wiki/BoA "BoA")

 [^boa-songs-no-1]: [BoA] YouTube: [BoA 보아 'No.1' MV](https://www.youtube.com/watch?v=ceZc-5p3g1w "BoA 보아 'No.1' MV")